dvberkel/elm-parser-example/README.md

 The starting point will be a skeletal Elm project created by running `elm init` and `elm-test init`.

+This walk through is meant to provide an example of `elm/parser` but it is expected that you are at least familiar with the [documentation](https://package.elm-lang.org/packages/elm/parser/latest/).

 ### Installing `elm/parser`
 Add the dependency to `elm/parser` is a good starting point.